-Joe Fresh (above) and H&M (top right) were at the centre of the issue after a factory collapsed in April in Bangladesh, and both brands have since signed an accord to protect Bangladeshi workers. and governments accountable for their actions.
-"The reality is that we as customers, investors and employees have the ability to look deeply into the business practices of brands in a way that we didn't 10 years ago."
+Joe Fresh (above) and H&M (top right) were at the centre of the issue after a factory collapsed in April in Bangladesh, and both brands have since signed an accord to protect Bangladeshi workers.

 Because these tragedies occur on the world stage and transparency (whether voluntary or from internet leaks by the likes of hacktivist groups like Anonymous) allows people to peer into the ethical behaviour of brands, consumers will start demanding change with their wallets, Macaulay says.